List of Intercity-Express lines in Germany: 12

-Services on the line run every two hours from Berlin via Brunswick, Kassel, Frankfurt and Mannheim to Switzerland.
+Services on the line run every two hours from Berlin via Brunswick, Kassel, Frankfurt and Mannheim to Basel and further into Switzerland.
 From Karlsruhe, it runs on parts of the unfinished Karlsruhe–Basel high-speed railway.
-Trains run via Basel to Interlaken three times a day and some trains run from Basel to Zürich.
+Some trains continue to Zürich, Chur, Interlaken or Brig.

 Line 12 overlaps with line 13 every hour between Berlin and Fulda, and line 43 between Mannheim and Basel.